YnabAddOns/foresightforynab/README.md

 # Foresight for YNAB

+**⚠️ SUNSET NOTICE: This project has been sunset and the live website will be taken down.
+The code is now open source under the MIT license.**

 A web application that provides enhanced insights into your YNAB budget by analyzing future transactions and repeating patterns.
 Built with Laravel, Inertia.js, and Vue.js.

 ## Overview